 One look at Candelária Church’s ornate facade and you won’t be surprised to learn that this Catholic cathedral is hundreds of years in the making.
 Construction started in 1775 and this popular landmark wasn’t completed until the 1870s.

-Fun fact: Don’t be surprised if you see fellow visitors showing off their dance moves as they wander the grounds.
+Don’t be surprised if you see fellow visitors showing off their dance moves as they wander the grounds.
 The mansion has been the site of several music videos, including the one for Pharell Williams and Snoop Dogg’s song “Beautiful.”

 Built in the 18th century, this aqueduct is located in the trendy, up-and-coming neighborhood of Lapa.
-It crosses a busy boulevard lined with Lapa’s vibrant nightlife scene, and often the boisterous bars and nightclubs cannot contain their party-goers.
+It crosses a busy boulevard lined with Lapa’s vibrant nightlife scene, and locals tell us that often the boisterous bars and nightclubs cannot contain their party-goers.
 The result?
 A dance party takes over the plaza under the aqueduct’s impressive arches.
 The party happens nightly but is always one for the ages.

 Here you’ll find upscale beachside boutiques and restaurants, making Ipanema a prime destination for celebrity spotting—and for watching tall tanned beauties (both women and men) strut down the patterned promenade.
 (Just like the famous tune “Girl from Ipanema” promises.)

-Avid readers, even those without a lick of Portuguese, will drool when they see the Royal Portuguese Reading Room, one of the most beautiful libraries in the world.
+Avid readers, even those without a lick of Portuguese, will swoon when they see the Royal Portuguese Reading Room, one of the most beautiful libraries in the world.
 Established in the 1800s, this public library houses one of the largest collections of Portuguese texts in the world and continues to steadily grow.

 Relax with a book (in your language of choice) and admire the reading room’s three-stories-tall bookshelves and intricate architecture, complete with a dramatic stained-glass dome and sparkling chandelier.

-Everyone who explores the busy streets of Rio’s downtown neighborhood, Centro, is sure to spot the 24-story building that resembles a futuristic honeycomb.
+Locals say that everyone who explores the busy streets of Rio’s downtown neighborhood, Centro, is sure to spot the 24-story building that resembles a futuristic honeycomb.
 But it’s hard to imagine that anyone unfamiliar with the Metropolitan Cathedral would guess its purpose.